Hafezieh Stadium: Balloon Festival

 On the occasion of the Shiraz week, 12 hot air balloon flew at the same time across the city for the first time in Shiraz.
-The ceremony was held in two stages.
-First in sunset and other in night.
-After the end of the night ceremony, the floodlight was held in Hafezieh Stadium.

 Renovation

 After the criticisms about 2012 Hazfi Cup finals held in Hafezieh because of bad grass at winter, the grass of the stadium was improved for the start of the 2012 Iran Pro League season.